Things I Like

 Tech stuff:

-• Favorite Chrome plugins:
+• Favorite Chrome plugin:

 • uBlock Origin ad blocker (link).